 listA is in the m.listB is in the n.1 <= m, n <= 3 * 1041 <= Node.val <= 1050 <= skipA <= m0 <= skipB <= nintersectVal is 0 if listA and listB do not intersect.intersectVal == listA[skipA] == listB[skipB] if listA and listB intersect.Follow up: Could you write a solution that runs in

-The optimal trick uses two pointers starting at the heads of each list.
-Traverse both lists normally.
-When a pointer reaches the end, redirect it to the head of the other list.
-After switching lists once, both pointers will traverse exactly n + m nodes.
-If an intersection exists, they meet at that node; otherwise both reach null simultaneously.
-The key insight is path equalization: switching heads cancels the length difference automatically.
-This elegant method is a classic application of the two pointers pattern on a linked list structure.
+Use two pointers starting at the heads of the two lists.
+When a pointer reaches the end of its list, redirect it to the head of the other list.
+After at most two passes, both pointers travel the same total distance.
+If an intersection exists, the pointers meet exactly at the intersection node.
+If not, they both reach null at the same time.
+The key insight is distance equalization: each pointer effectively traverses lenA + lenB.
+This elegant trick is a classic application of the two pointers pattern and avoids explicitly computing lengths.

 First, traverse both linked lists to determine their lengths.
 Calculate the difference in lengths and advance the pointer of the longer list by the length difference.
 Then move both pointers in tandem to find the intersection node.